hge2019/repos/readme.md

-# How to connect to GitHub?
+# How to connect to GitHub from IntePlast?
 Run
 `git config --global http.proxy fuhqlxscb.fpcusa.com:8880`